Dial Meg for Murder: Plot

 Three months later, Meg returns home with the attitude of a hardened criminal, complete with a new thuggish and rebellious look.
-She immediately begins abusing her family, retaliating to the years of abuse she had endured under them, such as beating Peter senseless, sexually assaulting him in the shower with a loofah, and using Lois' shirts as toilet paper (while also keeping a "poop bucket" next to her bed and refusing to empty it until it gets full).
-In addition, she continues habits she picked up in jail, and beats up the kids who bully her at school, specifically beating Connie D'Amico and her friends with a sack full of unopened soda cans and tongue-kissing Connie afterwards, for which she gets suspended from school.
+She immediately begins abusing her family and going hostile on them, retaliating to the years of abuse she had endured under them, such as beating Peter senseless, sexually assaulting him in the shower with a loofah, and using Lois' shirts as toilet paper while also keeping a "poop bucket" next to her bed and refusing to empty it until it gets full.
+In addition, she continues habits she picked up in jail, and beats up the kids who bully her at school, specifically beating Connie D'Amico and her friends with a sack full of unopened soda cans and tongue-kissing Connie afterwards, (probably payback for mocking her at the school prom, making a butt joke at her expense, and/or for humiliating her twice when she tried to be cool like Connie) which gets her suspended from school.
+Brian says that's what the penal system does in America, saying that they turned Meg into a monster.
+She eventually overhears and the Griffins pass the blame on each other, until Peter finally blames Stewie, and everyone agrees with him, with Stewie annoyingly saying, "Oh, so now everyone understands me?"
+But Lois ignores him and says to Meg that they're worried about her.
+Which Meg replies she can take care of herself and she'll be out of the house by the end of the week.
+She leaves, but not before telling Stewie to punch himself in the face.
+Stewie, scared does so, but Meg tells Peter to do it, which he complies without hesitation.
+He asks her if she done good, which she replies(something Peter has been telling her for a long time), "Shut up."
+Which Peter takes as a good thing, while muttering, "I did good," under his breath in accomplishment.

 Wanting to start a new life away from home, Meg ambushes Brian in his car and forces him to drive to Mort's Pharmacy at gunpoint, in order to rob him.
 Brian, however, shows her the article he wrote, in which he describes her "far sweeter and kinder" than the typical American girl.
 Touched by the fact that Brian views her in such high regard, Meg drops her rebellious attitude and look and returns home, where she makes a bad joke involving Wesley Snipes, prompting an unamused Peter to remark "Always end on a strong joke".